albertz/CPython/Doc/library/socket.rst

    and *port*, you can pass ``NULL`` to the underlying C API.

    The *family*, *socktype* and *proto* arguments can be optionally specified in order to narrow the list of addresses returned.
-Passing zero as a value for each of these arguments selects the full range of results.
+By default, their value is ``0``, meaning that the full range of results is selected.
    The *flags* argument can be one or several of the ``AI_*`` constants, and will influence how results are computed and returned.
+Its default value is ``0``.
 For example, :const:`AI_NUMERICHOST` will disable domain name resolution and will raise an error if *host* is a domain name.

    The function returns a list of 5-tuples with the following structure: